15 Days

 After a leisurely taken breakfast at sunrise, we drive further up north through a fertile region with small and large scale farmland.
 We pass Shashamane, the Rastafarian metropole, the twin lakes of Langano and Abijada and have our lunch at the Lake Ziway at the vinery.
 The area is the main producer of Ethiopian wine.
 After lunch we continue on highways up North to Addis Abeba where we reach in the late afternoon.
 We can opt for dinner in one of the restaurant before spending the night at the Friendship Hotel

-Accommodation: Friendship Hotel
+Accommodation: Saro Maria Hotel

 Meal plan: B L